EthanZSu/EthanZSu-azure-network-protocols/README.md

 <p>
 In Wireshark, filter for icmp traffic.
   <br />
-In Powershell, initiate an endless ping from Windows VM to Linux VM: type "ping (Linux' Private IP) -t" ,then hit ENTER.
+In Powershell, initiate a perpetual ping from Windows VM to Linux VM: type "ping (Linux' Private IP) -t" ,then hit ENTER.
   <br />
 In Wireshark, you will see back and forth ICMP traffic between the Windows VM & the Linux VM.
   <br />